sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 </aside>

 <aside class="l-body box-note" markdown="1">
-*Hybrid Architectures*.
+*Mixed Architectures*.
 Combine autoregressive and diffusion methods, leveraging their respective strengths, as seen in models like Show-O.
 </aside>

+Based on model architectures, unified multimodal models can be categorized into two primary divisions: single models and multi-expert models.
+Further, single models can be classified into pure autoregressive architectures and mixed architectures.

 {% include figure.html path="assets/img/2025-04-28-unified-models/flowchart.png" class="img-fluid" %}